pathanMoinProgrammer/blogweb/SEO_QUICK_START.md

-# BlogWeb SEO - Quick Reference Guide
+# explorethebuzz SEO - Quick Reference Guide

 ## 🚀 What Was Done

-Your BlogWeb project now has **enterprise-grade SEO optimization** including:
+Your explorethebuzz project now has **enterprise-grade SEO optimization** including:

 ### Meta Tags & Headers